Onkar-Unde/ecommerce-main/README.md

 -   `context`: contains React context for state management
 -   `pages`: contains routes for the application
--   `styles`: contains CSS styles for the application
+-   `styles`: contains CSS styles for the application `ecommerce-backend`: conatains backend code for Login And Register

 ## Dependencies